-After the additional resources were approved to reassess the dry dam and further evaluate nonstructural alternatives, EJ outreach meetings were conducted on February 28, 2023, and March 1, 2023, to inform and engage residents about the flood risk reduction measures.
-Outreach efforts focused on civic and faith-based organizations that serve residents in areas of EJ concern, including local churches, libraries, non-profits, and community centers.
-Initial and follow-up calls were made to 29 churches, four community centers, three non-profits, and three academic institutions.
+After the additional resources were approved to reassess the dry dam and further evaluate NS alternatives, community outreach meetings were conducted on February 28, 2023, and March 1, 2023, to inform and engage residents about the flood risk reduction measures.
+Consistent with 33 U.S.C.
+2356(c), outreach efforts focused on civic and faith-based organizations that serve residents in areas of concern, including local churches, libraries, non-profits, and community centers.
+Initial and follow-up calls were made to 29 churches, 4 community centers, 3 non-profits, and 3 academic institutions.
 Of those contacted, six churches, two community centers, two non-profits, and two academic institutions agreed to disseminate our one-page summary of the outreach effort to the residents they serve.